 Like most language components, knowing the correct techniques to help you answer your questions accurately is essential.
-In this post, Teacher Rachael, one of our secondary school teachers, has prepared a short video, along with a worksheet, to help lower secondary students in the summary writing component.
+In this post, our secondary school teacher, has prepared a short video, along with a worksheet, to help lower secondary students in the summary writing component.

 Most of you might rush through this first phase in the Summary question, marking out points on your text without a second thought.